maku2903/PySonataWebAPI/README.md

 It tries to reflect models and methods from documentation for easier method use and easier to perform data manipulation but there are some limitations due to documentation inaccurancies and C# / Python environment differences.
-Known documentation inaccuracies are fixed on client side.
+Known documentation inaccuracies are fixed on this client side.
 Especially this refers to undocumented enum values (f.e. for reservation types) and for nullable property of models fields.